 5. Communicate Effectively

-If you’re unsure how your partner will react to what you want to say, have a conversation beforehand.
+If you’re unsure how your partner will react to what you want to say, have a conversation beforehand with a trusted friend.

 This way, you can express yourselves and agree on how to handle the conversation.

 State relevant and important details only, there is no need to go through your sexcapades or wild erotic thrills.